 Field-hunting tip

-Look in sedimentary coal measures and hydrothermal veins country — that is the host setting where donbassite typically forms.
+Look in sedimentary coal measures and hydrothermal veins country, the host setting where donbassite typically forms.
 If you start seeing quartz, pyrite, siderite in float, you are in the right ground.
 Field specimens usually show a platy crystals, fine-grained aggregates, scaly masses habit, so train your eye for that shape before scanning the outcrop.